ThisTestUser/FarLandsChronicles/Chapter 4 - The Far Lands in Three Dimensions (1.12.2)/Part 2 - The Void Far Lands.md

 ![VFartherT9](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VFartherT9.png)

-Below, we are revisiting the intersection which we have seen before, except this time we are in the farther lands.
+Below, we are revisiting the transition that is offset at a Y value, except this time we are in the farther lands.

 ![VFartherT10](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VFartherT10.png)